LowelllX/XHUBPROEDITION/README.md

 --]]

-if getgenv().cuppink then warn("CupPibk Hub : Already executed!") return end getgenv().cuppink = true
+if getgenv().cuppink then warn("XHUB EDITION: Already executed!") return end getgenv().cuppink = true

 if not game:IsLoaded() then